Skip to contents

 This function reads the feature summary stored in x$summary$features.
 It errors if that table is missing.

-If x is a SolutionSet and run is provided, only rows belonging to that run are returned.
+If run is provided, only rows belonging to that run are returned.
 If the result contains a run_id column but only a single run is present and run was not requested explicitly, the run_id column is removed for convenience.

-This function summarizes feature outcomes in the solution.
-It is different from get_targets, which focuses on target achievement rather than total feature balance.
+This function summarizes feature outcomes in the result.
+It is different from get_targets, which focuses on target achievement.

 Examples